 An "unsecured debt" is an obligation or debt that doesn't have specific property, like your house or car, serving as collateral for payment of the debt.
-If you fail to make payment on an unsecured debt, the creditor can't take any of your property without first suing you and getting a court judgment, subject to a few exceptions.
+If you fail to pay unsecured debt, the creditor can't take any of your property without first suing you and getting a court judgment, subject to a few exceptions.

 A "secured debt," on the other hand, has a piece of property serving as collateral for the debt.
 If you fail to make payments, the creditor can take the property.